 - Social media can be a catalyst for finding a group of people one connects with or shares values with, but digital communications is not enough.
 We need to share energy fields with our tribe – through touch, looking into one another’s eyes, and attuning to one another verbally and non-verbally.

 - Story sharing, as only communities of people can do, is an ancient mode of healing and belonging.
 As Jungian analyst and author Dr. Clarissa Pinkola Estes (Women Who Run With the Wolves) said, “It is deadly to be without a confidante, without a guide, without even a tiny cheering section.”
 She also said, “Though none of us will live forever, our stories can.
 As long as one soul remains who can tell the story, the greater forces of love, mercy, generosity, and strength are continuously called into the world.”

-- If we can help our communities and tribes destigmatize mental illness and shame, we can save lives.
+- If we can help our communities destigmatize mental illness and shame, we can save lives.
 Because of stigma, many people, according to the World Health Organization, do not share their struggles and stories.
 We can help our tribes seek help.

 Photo by Chris Perry